jfpanisset/aswf-infra-packer/README.md

 ## Jenkins Configuration

-Jenkins will be configured via the Ansible role [emmetog.jenkins](https://github.com/emmetog/ansible-jenkins), which can configure a Jenkins server inside a Docker container (in which case it starts with the official Jenkins Docker Container).
+Jenkins is configured via the Ansible role [emmetog.jenkins](https://github.com/emmetog/ansible-jenkins), which can configure a Jenkins server inside a Docker container (in which case it starts with the official Jenkins Docker Container).
 An introduction to this Ansible role can be found in this blog post, [How To Deploy Jenkins Completely Pre-Configured - Automating Jenkins](https://blog.nimbleci.com/2016/10/11/how-to-deploy-jenkins-completely-pre-configured/).